-Do you ever have RV travel days when you can’t spend a night in a campground or a hotel because there are none nearby?
-Or, are you RVing and hope to save a buck or two during your travels?
-It may seem shocking to you, but the solution can be as simple as experiencing free overnight RV parking in a Walmart parking lot.
+Do you ever have a long RV travel day when you can’t spend a night in a campground because there are none nearby?
+Or, are you RVing hope to save a few dollars by finding free places to camp?
+It may shock you, but the answer can be as simple as experiencing free overnight RV parking in a Walmart parking lot.

-Boondocking at Walmart for a quick overnight stop is really worth trying, especially for full-time RVers out there who want to cut some costs.
+Boondocking at Walmart for a quick overnight stop is really worth trying, especially for full-time RVers who are looking to cut some costs on travel days.

 We’ve camped at many Walmarts during our travels over the last 3 years.
-In particular, I remember stopping overnight at a Walmart on our way to Glacier National Park.
+In particular, I remember stopping overnight at Walmart parking lots on our way to Glacier National Park.

 If you’re new to the idea, I’ll break down the very simple process for you.

-How To Do - Walmart Parking Lot Camping
+How Do You Experience Walmart Parking Lot Camping?